 Fall 2019 Billing & Payment Plans

-Fall 2019 bills will be prepared mid-July after the PA Board of Governors sets the tuition rates for next year; however payment plans will open much sooner!
-Our six-payment plan will open April 30.
+Fall 2019 bills will be prepared mid-July after the PA Board of Governors sets the tuition rates for next year; however, payment plans will open much sooner!
+Our six-payment plan will open on April 30.
 The sooner you sign up, the more payments you can break the amount due into.
 Estimated 2019-2020 tuition & fee costs are on our website.
 Need help calculating the amount you need the plan for?
 Contact Student Accounts - they are happy to help - at email@example.com or 610-683-4133.

 Enrollment Management and Student Affairs

 April 24-27 marks the 41st annual Bearfest.
-Bearfest is one of Kutztown University's longest traditions - an event filled with fun activities for students to enjoy the end of the year, a couple weeks before finals.
+Bearfest is one of Kutztown University's longest traditions - an event filled with fun activities for students to enjoy the end of the year, a couple of weeks before finals.
 Bearfest always ends on a Saturday, a day when we invite the community to join as well.
 Students can find out more information by liking Bearfest on Facebook, or by looking for fliers posted around campus in April.